John McLeay Sr.: Early life

 McLeay was born on 23 November 1893 in Port Clinton, South Australia.
-He was the second of six children born to Marguaretta (née Barton) and George McLeay.
+He was the second of six children born to Margaretta (née Barton) and George McLeay.
 His older brother George McLeay Jr. also entered federal politics, serving as a government minister.
-Their father, a farmer, died in 1908, and their mother moved the family to Adelaide.
+Their father, a farmer, died in 1914, and their mother moved the family to Adelaide.
 Their horse became exhausted along the way and the older children had to walk the last 60 mi on foot.
 McLeay attended state schools in Port Clinton and Unley until the age of fourteen, leaving school to work as an errand boy.
 He later studied at Muirden College, a business college in Adelaide, and worked as a commercial traveller.

 McLeay enlisted in the Australian Imperial Force (AIF) in May 1915.
 He served with medical units in the Middle East and on the Western Front.
 While stationed in France as a stretcher-bearer with the 13th Field Ambulance, he was awarded the Military Medal for bravery on the opening day of the Second Battle of Villers-Bretonneux in April 1918.
 He was formally discharged from the military in October 1919.

 After returning to Australia, McLeay went into business with his brother George as accountants and general agents.
 Their firm McLeay Bros later evolved into a wholesale and retail furnishing business.
 He married Eileen Elden in 1921, with whom he had two sons and a daughter.